hypi-universe/docs-legacy/content/tutorials/04-dateGranularity.md

 ##  Aggregation Types

-For each type in your schema, you get two aggregations that you can perform on them.
-First one is named "[your_type]" and the second one is named "[your_type]With".
+For each type in our schema, we have two aggregations that we can perform on them.
+The first one is named "[our_type]" and the second one is named "[our_type]With".

 Looking at our schema, our aggregations will be